celestiaorg/docs/developers/ethereum-fallback.md

 }
 ```

-These two functions work together to ensure that the ETH
+These two functions work together to ensure that the Ethereum
 fallback mechanism operates correctly, allowing the rollup
 to continue functioning even during periods of downtime on
 Celestia.